 There are some limitations to some of the options which can be used concurrently with the pycurl callbacks compared to the libcurl callbacks.
 This is to allow different callback functions to be associated with different Curl objects.
 More specifically, WRITEDATA cannot be used with WRITEFUNCTION, READDATA cannot be used with READFUNCTION, WRITEHEADER cannot be used with HEADERFUNCTION, PROGRESSDATA cannot be used with PROGRESSFUNCTION, IOCTLDATA cannot be used with IOCTLFUNCTION, and DEBUGDATA cannot be used with DEBUGFUNCTION.
 In practice, these limitations can be overcome by having a callback function be a class instance method and rather use the class instance attributes to store per object data such as files used in the callbacks.

 The signature of each callback used in pycurl is as follows:

-The WRITEFUNCTION callback may also return None, which is an alternate way of indicating that the callback has consumed all of the string passed to it.
+The WRITEFUNCTION callback may return the number of bytes written.
+If this number is not equal to the size of the byte string, this signifies an error and libcurl will abort the request.
+Returning None is an alternate way of indicating that the callback has consumed all of the string passed to it and, hence, succeeded.

 In addition, READFUNCTION may return READFUNC_ABORT or READFUNC_PAUSE.
 See the libcurl documentation for an explanation of these values.